wypa93/text_classification/readme.md

-## Project: Safety Hazard Text Classification
+## Project: Multi-label Text Classification

 This project consists of two Python scripts for training, validating, and deploying a text classification model to identify safety hazards from warranty claims and complaints.